 To keep this group productive and professionally fulfilled, CEOs and HR departments must understand that “many will quit even well-paying jobs that don’t accommodate their [needs],” cautions the Society for Human Resource Management (SHRM).

-Many employers are now restructuring benefits as a strategy to attract and retain millennials.
+Many employers are now restructuring employee benefits (and their broader employee benefit program) as a strategy to attract and retain millennials.
 As it turns out, adding these programs is helping companies to hire and retain employees of all generations.
+In fact, 86% of large-mid sized companies are offering financial wellness rewards in order to improve their recruitment and retention.
 So what else does this valuable talent pool want?

 What Millennials Want Now

 Contrary to popular belief, this generation isn’t focused on free beer and gimicky perks.
 Research says millennials look to employers that can provide:

 - Healthy work/life balance